 All five blocks of James Bland are located within the Parker Gray historic district.
 Staff and the applicant worked extensively to ensure the architecture of the new buildings would blend with the existing residences in style and scale.
-The development will be predominately townhouse which is typical of the surrounding neighborhood, but two of the blocks along Route 1 will include four-story multifamily buildings.
-A new City park will be created as part of this development.
+The development was predominately townhouse which is typical of the surrounding neighborhood, but two of the blocks along Route 1 included four-story multifamily buildings.
+A new City park was created as part of this development.
 The concept plan for the park was reveiwed by the Parks and Recreation Commission at their September 23, 2010 meeting.

 The five block redevelopment is occurring in phases.
 Final buildout is anticipated to be completed by 2016.